akshatjainsk1234/Course/README.md

-# Course using HTML5 CSS3 BOOTSTRAP  GOOGLE FONTS Animation or scroll library
+# Course Provide website  using HTML5 CSS3 BOOTSTRAP  GOOGLE FONTS Animation or scroll library
  Responsive Design
 Mobile, tablet, and desktop views
 Use Bootstrap and media queries